 If you think only improving your coding skills will make you a professional Java developer, it probably won’t happen.
 There are a lot of new unit testing tools and frameworks available for Java programmers.

-For example, Cucumber for automated integration test, PowerMock, and Mockito for mocking objects, Robot Framework, and the latest JUnit 5 library.
+For example, Cucumber for automated integration tests, PowerMock, and Mockito for mocking objects, Robot Framework, and the latest JUnit 5 library.
 So, there’s a lot you have to learn on this front.
 Improving your unit test skills will also increase the chances of your recruitment by the companies.

 I hope this article will help you decide what you should learn in 2019.
 As you also know, there are a lot of other things to learn.
 But the most important thing is applying the things you learned.
 You should not opt for courses just for the sake of adding it to your resume or profile.
 So, what are you planning to learn this year?
 Share with us in the comments below.